cyberark/conjur-api-python/README.md

 ### Configuring the client

 #### Define Modules
-Authentication strategy supported by package are `authn`, `authn-ldap`, `authn-oidc` and based on authentication machanisam use the below module.
+Authentication strategies supported by this package are `authn`, `authn-ldap`, `authn-oidc`.
+Based on authentication machanisam use the below module.

-* Authn authentication (Supported on Conjur OSS,Enterprise,Cloud)
+* Authn authentication (Supported on Conjur OSS, Enterprise, Cloud)
 ```python
 from conjur_api.providers.authn_authentication_strategy import AuthnAuthenticationStrategy
 ```